dereuromark/cakephp-queue/docs/README.md

 Finally, make sure you allow the configured `pidfilepath` to be creatable and writable.
 Especially on deployment some `mkdir` command might be necessary.
 Set it to false to use the DB here instead, as well.

+#### Configuration tips

+For the beginning maybe use not too many runners in parallel, and keep the runtimes rather short while starting new jobs every few minutes.
+You can then always increase spawning of runners if there is a shortage.

 ### Task configuration